Min-Thway-Htut/LeetCode-Problems/README.md

 # Solutions to LeetCode Problems
-I have been trying to solve LeetCode problems as much as possible and the knowledge and the solutions will be shared.
+I've been actively solving LeetCode problems and sharing my knowledge and solutions.
+You can find detailed explanations of my approaches in this repository.
 ## Easy

 ### LeetCode 27